Dipesh-Padhiar-66/DP-Web-Cam-Recorder/README.md

 One of the things discussed during our conversation was that the next step in software development would be where you would just ask the AI to give you a routine to slot in to your program.
 This got me thinking on how far this could be taken with todays AI.

-A friend of mine had commented once on how useless he found the MS offerings for a web-cam and how the other offerings on the internet were either not suitable or functional and described them as either 'crapware' or 'bloatware'.
+A friend of mine had commented once on how useless he found the MS offerings for a web-cam as they did not have a timestamp feature, and how the other offerings on the internet were either not suitable or not fully functional and described them as either 'crapware' or 'bloatware'.
 Instead of jumping straight in and writing an application with my programming knowledge.
 I decided to try and write an application using AI exclusively to do the coding.

 For my experiment I decided to use ChatGPT.